-The “SERVSIG Best Services Article Award” is presented annually by SERVSIG to the author(s) of the best article in the services literature published during the previous calendar year.
+The “SERVSIG Best Service Article Award” is presented annually by SERVSIG to the author(s) of the best article in the service literature published during the previous calendar year.
 SERVSIG thanks the following committee members for their commitment and their work:

 Lerzan Aksoy (chair), Matthew Alexander, Marion Büttgen, Jiun-Sheng Chris Lin, Claudia Simoes

 Every year, the SERVSIG Board invites new volunteers to serve on the various awards committees.
 In the true SERVSIG spirit of inclusion, the SERVSIG Board members invite SERVSIG community members to serve and follow the defined award procedures (making sure to have representatives from various universities, continents, expertise, etc.).
 Based on the received proposals from the community and a defined procedure the award committee members chose the recipient.
 They subsequently inform the SERVSIG board and the results are shared at the Frontiers in Service Conference.
 The past year’s winners and the followed procedures can be checked out here

 SERVSIG Best Service Article Award for 2018